Psychology - PSYCH 209

 - Summarize the contributions and criticisms of the major developmental theories.

-- Examine common mistakes made in the interpretation of developmental research.
+- Examine common methods used in developmental research.

 - Explain the eclectic perspective of contemporary developmentalists.

-- Explain the interaction of nature and nurture in the developing person from the prenatal period through adolescence.
+- Explain the interaction of biology and culture in the developing person from the prenatal period through adolescence.

-- Explain how prenatal development, maternal behavior and parturition influence subsequent development.
+- Identify how prenatal development, maternal behavior and parturition influence subsequent development.

-- Explain the influences of psychosocial factors on development from birth through adolescence.
+- Identify the influences of emotional and social factors on development from birth through adolescence.

 - Explain the influences of biological factors on development from birth through adolescence.